Tennessee

 Currently, federal and state early learning programs reach thousands of young children and their families in Tennessee.
 But too many working families in Tennessee are missing out.
 As a direct result of child care issues, the Tennessee economy loses millions of dollars each year in the form of lost earnings, productivity, and revenue.

-There are 488k children ages 5 and under in Tennessee
+There are 483K children ages 5 and under in Tennessee – 61% of these children have all available parents in the workforce.

-The typical annual cost of child care in Tennessee is around $9,300
+The typical annual cost of child care for an infant in Tennessee is around $12,000.

 Tennessee Resources & News